Jump to content

 IMG_7216.jpg.c80fc90674932a703b47b5885f7b2bae.jpg

 We slogged up the inconsistent loose/solid scree and reached the top of the pass around 4pm.
 As soon as we crested the pass, we were smacked in the face by 40mph winds and our first view of the intimidating East face of Mount Alberta.
-The Lloyd Mackay hut was 800’ below as well, and we had plenty of daylight to get there.
-We descended scree, then traversed water and gravel covered slabs, and finally ascended 100’ up to the hut and outhouse.
+The Lloyd Mackay hut was 800’ below as well, but we had plenty of daylight to get there.
+We descended scree, then traversed wet, gravel covered slabs and finally ascended 100’ up to the hut and outhouse.
 The hut is small with similar amenities to the hut on Mount Assiniboine.
 Since it was only 5pm, we decided to descend the 800’ additional into the valley below and find a bivy site.
 After reaching the valley floor, we decided to filter water and build a small new bivy site on a few flat-ish boulders.
 We were in our sleeping bags by 8pm, and up at 6:30am the next morning (sunrise was 7am).

 C5522C3F-5F65-4A39-BE7B-B111BCB7D4D5_Original.JPG.f7628285746d5426ca9e42e03870aa10.JPG